Prison Advice and Care Trust: Prisoners Wives and Families Society (PWFS)

 PWFS was set up in 1975 when a group of prisoners' wives who had been meeting to discuss their problems and support one another decided to launch a self-help organisation.
 They opened a house near Pentonville Prison which offered a drop-in service and overnight accommodation for people visiting London prisoners.

 Founder member Pauline Hoare recalls: "My incentive was to give something back.
 Because my parents had been so terrific, so supportive, when my own husband went to prison, I had to do something.
 There was nothing around for prisoners' families and I knew that there were women out there who didn't have a supportive family.
 PWFS was the first ever self-help organisation for prisoners' families."

 PWFS established a telephone helpline, which took up to 3,000 calls a year.
 In 1994, shocked by the sight of prisoners' wives and children lining up along the prison wall at HMP Pentonville within feet of thundering cars and lorries, PWFS persuaded the prison to give up a small room for use as a visitors' centre.

 Merger

 The idea for a merger of the Bourne Trust and PWFS was first floated in 1999.
 In 2001, the two organisations merged and became the Prison Advice and Care Trust (Pact).
 Today, Pact works at approx. 70 prisons across England and Wales.
 Pact's services are open to anyone who needs them, regardless of their faith.

+Pact is a member organisation of the Caritas Social Action Network (CSAN).